Satyajit Ray: New directions (1965–1982)

 In the post-Charulata period, Ray took on various projects, from fantasy, science fiction, and detective stories to historical dramas.
 Ray also experimented during this period, exploring contemporary issues of Indian life in response to the perceived lack of these issues in his films.

 The first major film in this period is 1966's Nayak (The Hero), the story of a screen hero travelling in a train and meeting a young, sympathetic female journalist.
 Starring Uttam Kumar and Sharmila Tagore, in the twenty-four hours of the journey, the film explores the inner conflict of the apparently highly successful matinée idol.
 Although the film received a "Critics Prize" at the Berlin International Film Festival, it had a generally muted reception.

 In 1967, Ray wrote a script for a film to be called The Alien, based on his short story "Bankubabur Bandhu" ("Banku Babu's Friend"), which he wrote in 1962 for Sandesh magazine.
-It was planned to be a U.S. and India co-production with Columbia Pictures, with Marlon Brando and Peter Sellers cast in the leading roles.
-Ray found that his script had been copyrighted and the fee appropriated by Michael Wilson.
-Wilson had initially approached Ray through their mutual friend, Arthur C. Clarke, to represent him in Hollywood.
-Wilson copyrighted the script credited to Mike Wilson & Satyajit Ray, although he contributed only one word.
+It was planned to be a US and India co-production with Columbia Pictures, with Marlon Brando and Peter Sellers cast in the leading roles.
+Ray found that his script had been copyrighted and the fee appropriated by Mike Wilson.
+Wilson had initially approached Ray through their mutual friend, author Arthur C. Clarke, to represent him in Hollywood.
+Wilson copyrighted the script, credited to Mike Wilson & Satyajit Ray, although he contributed only one word.
 Ray later said that he never received compensation for the script.
 After Brando dropped out of the project, the producers tried to replace him with James Coburn, but Ray became disillusioned and returned to Calcutta.
 Columbia attempted to revive the project, without success, in the 1970s and 1980s.

-In 1969, Ray directed one of his most commercially successful films; a musical fantasy based on a children's story written by his grandfather, Goopy Gyne Bagha Byne (The Adventures of Goopy and Bagha).
-It is about the journey of Goopy the singer, and Bagha the drummer, endowed with three gifts by the King of Ghosts, to stop an impending war between two neighbouring kingdoms.
+In 1969, Ray directed one of his most commercially successful films, a musical fantasy based on a children's story written by his grandfather, Goopy Gyne Bagha Byne (The Adventures of Goopy and Bagha).
+It is about the journey of Goopy the singer and Bagha the drummer, endowed with three gifts by the King of Ghosts to stop an impending war between two neighbouring kingdoms.
 One of his most expensive projects, the film was also difficult to finance.
 Ray abandoned his desire to shoot it in colour, as he turned down an offer that would have forced him to cast a certain Hindi film actor as the lead.
 He also composed the songs and music for the film.